 - Understanding financial records – a strong understanding of financial statements and processes.
 Specific experience with non-profit financials is considered an asset.

-Please submit a resume and covering letter to:
+Please submit a resume and covering letter with two references to:

 Avalon welcomes and prioritizes the contributions individuals from marginalized communities bring to our organization.
 We are seeking people who represent a rich diversity of race, gender, ethnicity and sexual identity.
 We encourage applicants to describe how their lived experiences will inspire and lead their contributions at Avalon in their cover letter.